Hank-M00dy/Obsidian-test-pages/content/Journal/Journal.md

 	- [[Obsidian]] was an obvious addition due to the amount I use it
 	- [[Mousam]] is a beautiful weather app for Linux that I found recently
 - used my improved method for updating the journal section on the main page for the first time, works really well, no improvement needed
+- Watched a video where Network Chuck sets up a blog, this has a striking resemblance to my own site but set up in a different way [[Network Chuck Blog]]

 ---
 # 19/11/2024